SynthstromAudible/DelugeFirmware/docs/community_features.md

 #### 3.17 - Select Audio Clip Source from Audio Clip Menu
 - ([#1531]) Added ability to select audio source from within an Audio Clip by opening the Audio Clip Sound Menu (`SHIFT` + `SELECT`) and Selecting the `AUDIO SOURCE` menu
   - Not included in c1.1.0
+- ([#2371]) Source can now also be set to a specific track on the deluge.
+This enables an additional TRACK menu to choose which track to record from.

 #### 3.18 - Remove Timestretching From Audio Clip Sample
 - ([#1542]) Added new shortcut to remove timestretching from an audio clip and shorten / extend an audio clip without timestretching.